India's push for COVID vaccine patent waiver hits EU roadblock | DW | 17.05.2021

 India's appeal to the EU comes at a time when the South Asian country is struggling to contain a calamitous second wave of coronavirus infections.

-For months now, nowhere in the world has been hit harder than India by the pandemic, as a new variant of the virus fuelled a surge in infections that has risen to more than 400,000 daily.
+For months, nowhere in the world has been hit harder than India by the pandemic, as a new variant of the virus fueled a surge in infections that has risen to more than 400,000 daily.

 -